dracidoupe/graveyard/.junie/guidelines.md

 - Always use Django testing framework, and always run it using `python manage.py test`; assume you are in the project root directory and never `cd` into it
 - For all changes, always capture their intent in unittests
-- After every step of your task, alwyas run the relevant tests and verify.
+- After every step of your task, always run the relevant tests.
 Before ending a session, always run the test suite and iterate on fixing all failures, unless explicitly instructed otherwise

 # Frotend Rules